Director, Insurance Program

 - email: firstname.lastname@example.org

 Before joining Ceres, Cynthia managed Accenture’s Global Insurance Industry Program.
 Cynthia oversaw development, management and execution of the growth strategy for the global practice.
-Prior to this, as a strategy management consultant at Accenture, Cynthia worked directly with sector leaders to identify new opportunities for achieving profitable growth in a highly dynamic and competitive environment for risk transfer.
-Her specific areas of expertise include new product development, underwriting, claims, and customer service/policy administration.
-She began her career as a casualty underwriter at GenRe, a Berkshire Hathaway company.
+Prior to this, as a strategy management consultant at Accenture, Cynthia worked directly with sector leaders to identify new opportunities for achieving profitable growth in a highly dynamic and competitive environment for risk reduction and transfer.
+She began her career as a casualty underwriter at a leading global reinsurance company.

 Cynthia’s other professional experience includes implementation of a micro-insurance program in East Africa and administration of a social responsibility code of conduct for U.S corporations with business operations in South Africa.